michieltjampens/dcafs/README.md

   </streams>
 </dcafs>
 ````

-Sending 'help' in the telnet interface should provide enough information for the next recommended steps but for more indepth and extensive information, check the docs/wiki.
+Sending `help` in the telnet interface should provide a list of available commands and guidance on
+the next recommended steps.
+For more in-depth and extensive information, check the docs folder in the repo.

 Oh, and the command `sd` shuts it down.